Los Angeles Insurance Fraud Attorneys

 - Property Insurance Fraud – This can include suspicious theft, such as someone stealing from his own business and reporting it as theft in order to collect insurance money.
 Arson and other forms of property damage can also be fraudulent.

-Insurance fraud is a serious charge and you need a serious defense to protect yourself if you’ve been accused.
+Insurance fraud is a serious charge, and you need a serious defense to protect yourself if you’ve been accused.
+A conviction could mean years behind bars, thousands of dollars in fines, and a tarnished reputation.
+Thankfully, our firm has the expertise you need to get a lessened sentence, or walk away without any charges at all.
 Call Werksman Jackson & Quinn LLP today at (213) 688-0460 and let us fight for you.

 Recent Case Results